 And by the way, I do not mean the cartons of broth you buy at the grocery store.
 In order to have a good healing bone broth, you need to make your own.

-But I understand that’s easier said than done, so I’m here to take you through the entire process start to finish.
+But I understand that’s easier said than done, so I’m here to take you through the entire process from start to finish.

 First of all, let me remind you why you should be making bone broth a part of your day.